 As a kid, my family went on the obligatory road trips around the United States, but we never went far from the East Coast.
 We’d drive down to Florida to see my grandparents, into Pennsylvania, or up around New England.
-The only time I’d been west of the Mississippi was on a layover in Los Angeles when I was twenty-three.
+The only time I’d been west of the Mississippi before this road trip was on a layover in Los Angeles when I was twenty-three.

-Driving across America, therefore, would be my first real trip around my nation.
+My drive across, therefore, would be my first real trip around my nation.
 I didn’t know what to expect.
-I was going to areas I only had preconceived notions about—the redneck South, the boring Midwest, the beautiful West, and the barren Southwest.
+I had some preconceived notions of what the rest of the country might be like (the redneck South, the boring Midwest, the beautiful West, and the barren Southwest) but that was it.
+Everything I knew was from TV and popular culture.
+I really didn’t know what to expect.

-Yet driving around shattered many of these ideas.
-During my 2006 road trip, I learned a lot over my two months around the United States.
+In 2006, I took my first road trip around the United States (it would not be the last) and I learned a lot over my two-month drive.
 I wanted to drive across the country before I learned I went to travel the world.
-I figured that if I didn’t know much about my own country, I could never really learn about the rest of the world.
+I was getting ready to travel the world for over a year but figured that if I didn’t know much about my own country, I could never really learn about the rest of the world.
 A good traveler knows as much about his backyard as he does some exotic country half way around the world!

 So what did driving across the United States teach me?

 I learned that you can never realize how big the country is until you travel across it.
 You see its size on the map, but you can’t imagine it until you hop in your car, drive 700 miles, and are still in the same state.
 America is really big and to do a road trip justice, you need weeks if not months!
-(Update: In fact, since that 2006 trip, I’ve taken another, even long trip across the country, and I’ve still only managed to scratch the surface!)
+In fact, since that 2006 trip, I’ve taken another, even longer trip across the country and I’ve still only managed to scratch the surface!
+This country is really, really, really big!
+And it takes a long time to see it!

 I learned that the Southwest isn’t so barren – there are even forests there!
 If you’ve never been to Arizona or New Mexico, you’re missing out on some of the most beautiful states in the Union.
 Here you have The Grand Canyon, the red rocks of Sedona, the art scene of Santa Fe, the coolness Carlsbad, the ruggedness of Tuscon, the forest of Lincoln national park, and so much more.
 While I wouldn’t want to live there, my visit turned this area into my favorite section of the country.
 There’s much more out there than retirement communities and golf.